Kenny1G/cs198/cs106b/handout_0.md

 - I will also try to return all assignments to you within a week so that you have feedback on your last assignment before the next one is due.

 ## Late Policy
-- Work turned in by the due date will get a 2% on-time bonus.
+- Work turned in by the due date will get a (pretty) small on-time bonus.
 - Work turned in after the due date has a 48 hour full-credit grace period (Unless otherwise stated in the assignment).
-- Work turned in later than 48 hours loses 15% credit per day beyond the grace period.
-- If you turn something in very late, please contact me so I know it's there to grade.
+- After the 48 hour grace period, submissions are not accepted unless a prior arrangement has been made.
 - Contact the head TA to arrange extra time for extraordinary circumstances.

 ## Interactive Grading
 - For each assignment, you and I will spend about fifteen minutes going over your solution,
 - We will discuss things you did excellently and discuss any areas for improvement.
 - You can also use IGs to ask questions about the course or the next assignment.
+- I will send out a scheduling email after the due date of each assignment...
+It will contain the link to the paperless page for signing-up for a slot.
+Please be on the look-out for these.
 - Note: Attending IGs are also part of your grade

 ## LaIR Hours